tendermint/tendermint/docs/architecture/adr-071-proposer-based-timestamps.md

  - Aug 4 2021: Draft completed by @williambanfield
  - Aug 5 2021: Draft updated to include data structure changes by @williambanfield
  - Aug 20 2021: Language edits completed by @williambanfield
- - Oct 25 2021: Update the ADR to match updated spec from @casonn by @williambanfield
+ - Oct 25 2021: Update the ADR to match updated spec from @cason by @williambanfield
+ - Nov 10 2021: Additional language updates by @williambanfield per feedback from @cason

 ## Status